andrewh7358/Dictionary/README.md

 # Dictionary

-Dictionary implementation with wildcard searching in TypeScript.
+Dictionary implementation with wildcard searching in TypeScript using a trie.

 `addWords`: Add new words to the dictionary.
 This is not case sensitive.